Down

 8. Vacuum the treated area again when dry.

-If the mould goes particularly deep or covers a large area of your carpet, then it’s recommended that you use 3 in 1 Machine to deep clean.
+If the mould is deep into your carpet and/or covers a large area, then it’s recommended that you use Carpet Machine Solution to deep clean.
 As above, it is crucial to clean in a well-ventilated area.
 Use a mask to protect yourself, and try to dry the carpet post-cleaning as quickly as possible.

 blog july 07 mould carpet 01